Pyramid Model

 The Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children is a positive behavioral intervention and support framework.

-Early childhood practitioners, caregivers, and families can use the model to promote young children’s social and emotional development and prevent and address challenging behavior.
+Early childhood providers, caregivers, and families can use the model to promote young children’s social and emotional development and prevent and address challenging behavior.

 The Pyramid Model uses evidence-based practices and a public health approach to: